 ramp.json Example

-The ramp.json file is served at /.well-known/ramp.json on the provider’s domain.
-It declares which Exchanges are authorized to sell the provider’s resources — like ads.txt for AI resource access.
+The ramp.json file is served at /.well-known/ramp.json and carries a WellKnownManifest.
+Every RAMP participant serves one — the role field says which (ROLE_PUBLISHER, ROLE_EXCHANGE, ROLE_AGENT, ROLE_BROKER).
+The example below is a publisher manifest (role=ROLE_PUBLISHER): it carries the provider’s signing keys and declares which Exchanges are authorized to sell its resources — like ads.txt for AI resource access.

 Complete Example